-With family life and work commitments it can be challenging to obtain some control on your training and getting to the gym regularly.
+With family life and work commitments, it can be challenging to obtain some control over your training and getting to the gym regularly.

-Those who are busy business men/women I would probably advise to train first thing in the morning, as to avoid being pulled into a last minute meetings at 6pm… because they will have more control in the morning so will be able to create consistency a lot easier.
+Those who are busy businessmen/women I would probably advise to train first thing in the morning, as to avoid being pulled into a last-minute meeting at 6 pm… because they will have more control in the morning so will be able to create consistency a lot easier.

 But all in all my main point is to workout what works best for you….

 Other things to consider when choosing a suitable time is

 ✅When you feel most energetic

 (You don’t have to listen to your friend- its what works for you, this is your journey.. and as long as you get it done that’s the main thing).

 ✅ What fits best around your daily schedule

 ✅ what works best for you. . and enables you to have control and consistency.

 Will work commitments mean you may have to stay late for meetings?